EHRI/ehri-rest/src/site/markdown/ingest.md

 (This tool is a library/CLI utility the is used by the portal UI and available on the server: see the https://github.com/EHRI/ehri-search-tools project for more details.)

+## Updating existing collections

+To update existing collections, when, for example, adding descriptions in another language, the procedure is exactly the same with one exception: the import Curl command needs an additional
+parameter:

+    &allow-update=true

+Without this parameter the importer will throw a mode violation error when it ends up updating an existing collection.